sksayril/localzarurat-v2-api/docs/vendor.md

 ### Update Shop Listing
 **POST** `/vendor/shop/listing/update`

-**Note:** This API allows updating shop details including name, description, meta information, categories, address, and images.
+**Note:** This API allows updating shop details including name, description, meta information, categories, address, coordinates, and images.
 You can update individual fields or multiple fields at once.
+Optional coordinates (latitude and longitude) can be provided for location-based services.
 For file uploads, use the field name `shopImages` for shop images (maximum 10 images, 200MB each).

 **Headers:**
 ```